 Sentiment analysis - you and your competitors

-Sentiment is the next biggie.
-The feelings expressed in comments about your brand.
+Sentiment analysis is the next biggie.
+The emotions expressed in comments about your brand.
 Again, it’s you vs your competitors.
 It’s important to track sentiment over time.
-It will help you understand how your marketing campaigns are affecting consumer perception of your brand, in comparison to your competitors.
+It'll help you understand how your marketing campaigns are affecting consumer perception of your brand, in comparison to your competitors.

 Quick Search sentiment analysis of McDonald's vs Burger King over 13 months.